deoostfrees/Gibki/README.md

 ### Directions

-The following classes define the direction in which the columns are placed in the wrapper.
-By default, columns are set left to right in `ltr` and right to left in `rtl`.
+The following classes define the direction in which the columns are placed within the wrapper.
+By default, columns are set from left to right in `ltr` (left-to-right languages) and from right to left in `rtl` (right-to-left languages).

 ![](https://rqrauhvmra.com/gibki/img/directions.png)